Nixuge/ServerlistBufferFixer/README.md

 This is made by adding another `ScheduledThreadPoolExecutor`, and then adding ping tasks to it using `final Future<?> future = timeoutExecutor.submit(getPingTask());`

 The `field_148302_b.submit(...)` (pinger) vanilla calls are then replaced with ones that call `future.get(timeout)` instead of the ping task directly, causing the pinger to not get overloaded and to properly fail on timeouts after by default 4 seconds (which you can change in the config).

+# Port to newer versions
+I currently only have plans to port up to 1.12 (Forge obviously), if possible using ReplayMod's preprocessor to keep a single codebase.
+I didn't look at 1.12's code yet, but knowing mojang I doubt they changed the class I mixin into to a point it'd need a serious rewrite.

+Once that's done, i'll (maybe) consider newer versions, and if I do i'll probably support as much versions as possible